 Winning pari-mutuel tickets from all races conducted at Aqueduct, Belmont, Saratoga or any simulcast track NYRA offers wagering on must be presented for payment on or before March 31 of the following year and can be cashed during normal business hours.
 You cannot cash winning NYRA mutuel tickets at any OTB.

 Aqueduct Business Hours: Monday - Sunday from 11 a.m. to end of Simulcasting Programming.

-Winning NYRA mutuel tickets may also be sent by certified or registered mail to the address listed below and must be received by NYRA no later than March 31 of the following year.
+2021 uncashed winning tickets winning NYRA mutuel tickets must be sent by certified or registered mail to the address listed below and must be received by NYRA no later than March 31 of the following year.
 In accordance with NYSRWB rules, NYRA must be in possession of these tickets no later than March 31 of the following year in order to be eligible for payment.
 Therefore, tickets mailed with an earlier postmark but received by NYRA after March 31st will not be processed.
 Please allow sufficient time to make certain that NYRA is in receipt of your ticket(s) before this deadline.
 Please send ticket (make a copy of your tickets for your records) along with your name, address, and contact number.

 Address via USPS (certified or registered mail)

 Attn: Mutuel Department

 PO Box 90